 These highly successful one-on-one, customized training sessions can be the answer to your faculty technology development and instructional support needs.

-Please contact the IT Help Desk to schedule your one-on-one consultation appointment.
+Please go to the IT Help Desk Portal to schedule your one-on-one consultation appointment.
 Monday - Friday: 8:00 AM - 4:00 PM.